bitcrowd/bitstyles/README.md

 ## Font license

-The Nunito webfont is included in Bitstyles, and is licensed under the [SIL Open Font License, 1.1](https://scripts.sil.org/ofl).
-Copyright 2014 The Nunito Project Authors (https://github.com/googlefonts/nunito).
+The Poppins webfont is included in Bitstyles, and is licensed under the [SIL Open Font License, 1.1](https://scripts.sil.org/ofl).
+Copyright 2020 The Poppins Project Authors (https://github.com/itfoundry/Poppins)